MicrosoftDocs/sql-docs/docs/reporting-services/report-design/customize-the-data-and-display-of-a-map-or-map-layer-report-builder-and-ssrs.md

 ---
-title: "Customize the paginated report data and display of a map or map layer | Microsoft Docs"
+title: "Customize the display of a map or map layer in a paginated report | Microsoft Docs"

 description:  Improve the user experience of data and display in a paginated report with changes to legends, color, labels, and resolution in Report Builder. ms.date: 03/07/2017 ms.prod: reporting-services